useverto/trading-post/docs/PROXY.md

 }
 ```

 > SSL is compulsory otherwise CORS for the trading post API will be blocked.
-You can easily generate SSL certificates using Let's encrypt and specify the certificate file and key in the above configuration
+You can easily generate SSL certificates using Let's Encrypt and specify the certificate file and key in the above configuration

 **Be sure to replace YOUR-DOMAIN with your actual domain and make sure your trading post is running at port 8080.**